bbauska/Coursera-Bootstrap/readme.md

 With this, we complete this exercise.

-After all the grunting, I\'m sure you need to catch your breath.
+After all the grunting, I&apos;m sure you need to catch your breath.

 Before you do that, make sure to do a good comment with the message "Grunt Part two."